ebroaddus/oscisenforce/README.md

-# oscisenforce
+# Data Processing for OsciSenForce
-Software that controls the OsciSenForce testing system (VTE Therapy Device Testing Tool) at OsciFlex
+The following software controls the OsciSenForce testing system (VTE Therapy Device Testing Tool) at OsciFlex.
+This software takes input from